JdeRobot/ObjectDetector/README.md

 ## How to Use

 You need to use a TensorFlow neural network on which running the inferences.
-[The TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) provides a set of models ready to work, you can choose another model apart of the one we provide, but make sure that it outputs __boxes__ (masks are not supported yet), and specify its dataset and the path to the `.pb` file containing the graph in `objectdetector.yml`.
+We provide in this repository a pre-trained model taken from [the TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+There you can find more models ready to work.
+You can choose a different one, but make sure that it outputs __boxes__ (masks are not supported yet), and specify its dataset and the path to the `.pb` file containing the graph in `objectdetector.yml`.

-#### For a video stream (ICE/ROS):
+#### Detections from a video stream (ICE/ROS):
 Under development.

-#### For a local camera/video file (OpenCV):
+#### Detections from a local camera/video file (OpenCV):

 Just type into the YML configuration file which device/file you want to use, and set the YML node `Source: Local` for a webcam or `Source: Video` for a video file.